Neural equilibria for long-term prediction of nonlinear conservation laws: General Setting and Training Algorithm

 The complete algorithm is outlined below (see \cref{alg:LBM_NN_algorithm_full_training}).

 \paragraph{Training and optimization.} The gradient-based optimization of \LBNN{} proceeds through \emph{backpropagation through time} (BPTT) applied to the unrolled kinetic solver.
 Each training trajectory of length $N_r$ corresponds to an unrolled sequence of discrete-time operators $(\phiS \phiC)$, with the neural closure $\phiNN$ (\NN{}) embedded within the collision step.
 The loss in line~\ref{alg:loss_accumulate} of \cref{alg:LBM_NN_algorithm_full_training} is differentiated through this sequence using automatic differentiation, propagating gradients across both streaming and collision operations.
-This structure enables the model to learn stable long-term dependencies of the kinetic evolution while preserving the physical symmetries and lattice topology.
+This structure exposes the learned closure to rollout error while keeping the physical symmetries and lattice topology in the fixed transport operator.

 Similar unrolled training strategies have been employed in differentiable flow simulations \cite{kochkov2021machine, fan2024differentiable} and more general differentiable PDE solvers~\cite{brandstetter2022message, lippe2023pde}.
 The hyperparameter $N_r$ determines the prediction horizon (i.e., the number of unrolled steps in BPTT).
 Its choice depends on both the dataset characteristics and the initialization of the network parameters $\theta$ in \NN{}.
 In our empirical evaluation (\cref{sec:numerical}), $N_r$ ranged from $10$ to $25$, beyond which improvements became marginal while computational cost increased substantially.